j3ssrnold/ticket-lifecycle/README.md

 </p>
 <br />

-- This is what Jane's home screen looks like.
+- This is Jane's homescreen.
 Notice how all of the tickets that were generated are visible.
 Also all priority levels remain at normal.
-You should pick the BUsiness Critical outage as an accurate way to prioritize the tickets.
+You are required to assign Priority, SLA Plans, and tickets to agents at this time.
+This is important to begin to queue the tickets so that they may begin to be worked on accourding to SLA requirements.

 <p>
 <img src="https://i.imgur.com/xMuJUMQ.png" title="source: imgur.com" /></a>
 </p>
 <br />

-Step 6: This is how the ticket screen appears in the system.
+- This is how the ticket screen appears in the system.
 Notice you have the ticket creator's information, the date and time created.
 Notice also how the ticket is unassigned, normal priority, and unassigned to an agent.
-You are gping to begin to queue the tickets so that they may begin to be worked on.

 <p>
 <img src="https://i.imgur.com/Cdysj5f.png" title="source: imgur.com" /></a>